-MUSC 340 Composition and Orchestration (4)
+MUSC 340 Methods of Musical Composition (2)

-This course will focus on applying compositional techniques and processes to original student works scored for different combinations of instruments (strings, woodwinds, brass, and percussion) and voices.
-Students will analyze form and language in tonal and atonal music, learn to understand and apply select modern contemporary compositional techniques (such as set theory, serial process, minimalism, and spatial notation) through regular composition assignments, as well as study the scores of master works in the classical and jazz idioms to learn methods of orchestration.
-The final project is a fully prepared score and set of parts for an original work for large ensembles.
+This course serves as an introduction to formal compositional techniques and processes as they pertain to creating original music.
+Students will analyze form and language in tonal and atonal music, learn to understand and apply select modern contemporary compositional techniques (such as set theory, serial process, minimalism, digital looping/layering, and spatial notation) through regular composition assignments, as well as study the scores and/or recordings of important works in the classical, jazz, and popular music idoms.
+Final project is the creation and recording of a complete work for mixed ensemble.